Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/standard-library/allocator-class.md

 ### <a name="return-value"></a>Návratová hodnota

-Počet elementů, které by mohly být přiděleny.
+Počet prvků, které by mohly být přiděleny.

 ### <a name="example"></a>Příklad